Working for us

 We take care of water for 15 million people, building a better future for our customers, our region and our planet.

 People are at the heart of our business.
-We value the unique skills, experiences and backgrounds that each individual brings.
-Our ongoing commitment to an inclusive great place to work enables us to attract and retain diverse talent representative of our communities helping us to deliver life’s essential service so that our customers, communities and the environment can thrive.
+We value the unique skills, experiences, and backgrounds that everyone brings.
+Our people help us to deliver life’s essential service so that our customers, communities and the environment can thrive.

-Each year we have seen a decrease in our gender pay gap and partner with both Women in Science and Engineering and the Women's Utilities Network to help us attract and retain female talent.
-We were also delighted to win the ENEI (Employers Network for Equality and Inclusion) 2020 award for impact through innovation for our inclusion cards which enable open and honest conversations helping break down any barriers and ensure inclusive attitudes and behaviours.
+Each year we have seen a decrease in our gender pay gap.
+We partner with both Women in Science and Engineering and the Women's Utilities Network to help us attract and retain female talent.
+We were delighted to win the ENEI (Employers Network for Equality and Inclusion) 2020 award for impact through innovation.
+This award recognised our inclusion cards, which enable open and honest conversations.
+The purpose of the cards is to help break down any barriers and ensure inclusive attitudes and behaviours.

-Our support for the Armed Forces community is demonstrated through the Employer Recognition Scheme and we employ Reservists, Service Leavers, Armed Forces Veterans, Cadet Instructors and military spouses/ partners.
+Our support for the Armed Forces community is demonstrated through the Employer Recognition Scheme.
+We employ Reservists, Service Leavers, Armed Forces Veterans, Cadet Instructors and military spouses/ partners.
 For more information, please email our team.

-Externally, we are members of the Energy and Utility Skills Diversity and Inclusion (D&I) forum and co-collaborated on the sector inclusion commitment.
-Furthermore, we are members of the Mayors D&I Infrastructure Network and regularly share best practice as well as using learnings from others to help ensure Thames Water is a diverse and inclusive great place to work.
+We're members of the Energy and Utility Skills Diversity and Inclusion (D&I) forum and co-collaborated on the sector inclusion commitment.
+We're also members of the Mayors D&I Infrastructure Network.
+We regularly share best practice and use learnings from others to help ensure Thames Water is a diverse and inclusive place to work.